 This node offers a range of high throughput and fast turnaround techniques for chemically analysing soil and plant samples to determine their compositions and health.
 It also offers Australasian Soil and Plant Analysis Council (ASPAC) accredited analytical tests.

 This node provides surface elemental and morphological analyses that complement the services offered by Chemistry and Soil Nodes.
-It is also capable of reconstructing high resolution 3D structure of small objects and of determining isotopic ratios used in geochemistry and geochronology.
+It can also reconstruct high-resolution 3D structures of small objects and determine isotopic ratios used in geochemistry and geochronology.

 Bosch Australia fixes its lead-free plating process